Running away from any problem only increases the distance from the solution. The easiest way to escape from the problem is to solve it.

 - Remember to practice self-compassion; if you need inspiration, imagine a friend or loved one was going through your experience right now, and tell yourself whatever you imagine telling them.

 For therapists or other mental health professionals who wish to guide their clients through ACT practices, this PDF from The HappinessTrap may be a useful resource.
-It provides questions to ask your client(s) in order to assess their psychological Inflexibility or the extent to which they have trouble practicing the six core processes.
+It provides questions to ask your client(s) to assess their psychological Inflexibility or the extent to which they have trouble practicing the six core processes.

 The questions map to the opposite of the six core processes as follows: